 The Firewall screen provides three sets of BBQ Patterns: Basic, Advanced, and Custom.
 Each set of patterns is available under its own tab.
 Here is an overview:

 - Basic Patterns – Basically the same patterns that are used in the free version of the plugin.
 They are well-tested and recommended for all sites.

 - Advanced Patterns – Protect against a wide variety of malicious requests and exploits.
-They primarily are derived from the 5G Blacklist.
+They primarily are derived from the 6G and 7G Firewall.

 - Custom Patterns – Enable you to add your own custom rules to BBQ Pro.